vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

-- The sponsor informs the issuer of the utxo with locked collateral they want to use in re-issuance, new amount of Synth they want to issue, and the amount of collateral they want to be locked in the new covenant, the Oracle's pubkey they want to use for the the new covenant, and the new Sponsor's pubkey
+- The sponsor informs the issuer of the utxo with locked collateral they want to use in re-issuance, new amount of Synth they want to issue, and the amount of collateral they want to be locked in the new covenant, the Oracle's pubkey they want to use for the the new covenant, and the new sponsor's pubkey
 - The issuer checks that the new amount of collateral is enough for the issuance of asked the new amount of Synth for the current RA price and pre-agreed collateralization ratio, and that the Oracle's pubkey is acceptable